Table of Contents

-As an example, Northwestern University developed an app for students called Breathe.
+As an example, Northwestern University developed an app for students, Breathe.
 Its purpose is to support healthy living and manage stress.
 The app provides a variety of guided meditations and breathing practices to help deal with stress, decrease perfectionism and self-criticism, and promote confidence and well-being.

-As a part of their MindHandHeart initiative to promote student connections, the Massachusetts Institute of Technology (MIT) hosts Random Acts of Kindness week (RAK).
+As a part of their MindHandHeart initiative to promote student connections, the Massachusetts Institute of Technology (MIT) hosts Random Acts of Kindness Week (RAK).
 RAK is a weeklong series of events aimed at helping people connect through small acts of kindness.
-To encourage acts of kindness, MIT libraries provide stationary, postage and paper so students can write kind notes to other students.
+To encourage acts of kindness, MIT libraries provide stationery, postage, and paper so students can write kind notes to other students.

-It is crucial to identify students at risk for mental health problems and suicidal behavior, and to promote emotional health awareness among select staff such as residence hall staff, academic advisors, faculty, and student leaders.
-It is vital for these key people to recognize and refer students in distress.
+It is crucial to identify students at risk for mental health problems and suicidal behavior and to promote emotional health awareness among select staff such as residence hall staff, academic advisors, faculty, and student leaders.
+These key people need to recognize and refer students in distress.

 Students who need help may be reluctant or unsure of how to seek it out.
 Obstacles to seeking help include lack of awareness of mental health services, skepticism about the effectiveness of treatment, prejudices associated with mental illness, and uncertainty about costs or insurance coverage.
 Consider implementing activities or programs on campus designed to increase the likelihood that a student in need will seek help.